parapluiee/embedded-subtitles/README.md

 **Training**

-Given a directory of training videos.\
+Given a directory of training videos:\
 The frames from this video are extracted, possibly by skipping frames.\
 <img src="example_imgs/clean_train.jpg" width="300">\
 Text is added to these frames, with varying lengths, fonts, positions, and sizes.\